onel/mobilpy/README.md

 - migrate to pycryptodome (pycrypto is not maintained)
 - add support for: instalements, <recurrence>,
 - maybe add prefilled credit card data payments?

+### Disclaimer
+This library is not associated in any way with mobilPay